amantha6/MemoryLeakDetection/README.md

-# MemoryLeakDetection
-Memory Leak Detection
+## Phase 1: Structure Database Development

-Overview
+### Overview
-Phase 1 of the Memory Leak Detection (MLD) project focuses on developing a structure database to maintain all structures used by the application.
-This foundational step is crucial for the effective detection of memory leaks in C and C++ programs, as it allows the MLD library to keep track of all memory allocations and relations between different data structures.
+Phase 1 of the Memory Leak Detection (MLD) project is centered on the development of a structure database that maintains records of all structures utilized by an application.
+This database is essential for the detection and management of memory leaks in C and C++ programs.

-Objective
+### Objective
-The primary goal of Phase 1 is to design and implement the MLD Database, which is tasked with the structural registration of every data structure used by the application.
-This registration process ensures that the MLD library has comprehensive knowledge of each structure's layout, facilitating the detection and prevention of memory leaks.
+The main goal of Phase 1 is to design and implement the MLD Database to facilitate the structural registration of data structures used by the application.
+This foundational database enables the MLD library to monitor each structure's memory allocation and relationships comprehensively.

-Key Components
+### Key Components
-Structure Database (Structure DB): A linked list that stores metadata about each registered structure, such as its name, size, number of fields, and detailed information about each field.
+- **Structure Database (Structure DB)**: A linked list database storing metadata about each structure, including its name, size, fields, and more.
-Field Information (field_info_t): Describes individual fields within a structure, including field name, data type, size, and offset.
+- **Field Information (`field_info_t`)**: Structs that define detailed information about each field within a structure, such as name, data type, size, and offset.
-Structure Record (struct_db_rec_t): Contains the metadata for a particular structure, forming an element in the Structure DB.
+- **Structure Record (`struct_db_rec_t`)**: Represents a record in the Structure DB, containing comprehensive metadata about a specific structure.

-Development Tools
+### Development Tools
-Environment: Linux/Unix OS, which supports the necessary tools and libraries.
-Compiler: gcc, used to compile the application and ensure compatibility with the MLD library.
+- **Operating System**: Linux/Unix, providing the necessary environment for development and execution.
+- **Compiler**: gcc, which compiles the C/C++ code ensuring compatibility and performance.

-Functions and Macros
+### Functions and Macros
-struct_db_look_up: Retrieves a structure record from the Structure DB using the structure's name as a key.
-If the record is not found, returns NULL. print_structure_rec and print_structure_db: Debugging functions used to print the contents of the Structure DB, facilitating verification and inspection.
+- **`struct_db_look_up`**: Searches for and retrieves a structure record by name from the Structure DB.
+Returns `NULL` if no record is found.
+- **`print_structure_rec`** and **`print_structure_db`**: Functions used to output the contents of the Structure DB, valuable for debugging and verification.
-add_structure_to_struct_db: Integrates a new structure record into the Structure DB.
+- **`add_structure_to_struct_db`**: Adds a new structure record to the Structure DB, expanding the database with new structural information.

-Implementation Details
+### Implementation Details
-Structure Registration: At the initialization phase, the application provides detailed information about each structure it uses, including field names, data types, and other relevant metadata.
+- **Structure Registration**: Critical at the initialization phase where the application provides details about each structure it employs.
-Macros:
+- **Macros**:
-FIELD_INFO: Aids in defining metadata for each field within a structure.
+  - **`FIELD_INFO`**: Simplifies the definition of field metadata within a structure.
-REG_STRUCT: Automates the registration of structures with the Structure DB, ensuring all necessary information is captured efficiently.
+  - **`REG_STRUCT`**: Facilitates the registration of structures to the Structure DB, ensuring efficient and complete data capture.
-Data Handling: Maintains a detailed enumeration for field types, which helps in identifying and managing different data types within the registered structures.
+- **Data Handling**: Includes detailed enumeration for identifying various field types within the structures, enhancing data management and accessibility.

+### Example Implementation
+- Structures such as `emp_t` are registered detailing fields like `emp_name`, `emp_id`, `age`, `mgr`, and `salary`.
+Each field's metadata including size and offset is meticulously recorded.
+- The C application must initialize and populate the Structure DB accurately using the macros and functions provided by the MLD library.

+### Summary
+Phase 1 lays the groundwork for the MLD project's comprehensive memory leak detection capabilities by establishing a detailed and searchable database of all structures used within the application.
+This database is crucial for the subsequent phases that focus on tracking memory allocations and detecting leaks based on the information collected in this initial phase.